google/WebFundamentals/src/content/en/fundamentals/design-and-ui/offline-guide/index.md

 ### Educate the user so they understand what the offline model is

 Offline is a new mental model for everyone.
-You need to educate your users about what changes will occur when they don’t have a connection, inform them of where large data is saved and give them settings to change the default behavior.
+You need to educate your users about what changes will occur when they don’t have a connection.
+Inform them of where large data is saved and give them settings to change the default behavior.
 Make sure you use multiple UI design components such as informative language, icons, notifications, color and imagery to convey these ideas collectively rather than relying on one design device, such as an icon on its own, to tell the whole story.

 ## Providing an offline experience by default

 If your app doesn't require much data, then cache that data by default.
 Users can become increasingly frustrated if they can only access their data with a network connection.
 Try to make the experience as stable as possible.
-An unstable connection will make your app feel untrustworthy as a tool, where an app that lessens the impact of a network failure will feel magical to the user.
+An unstable connection will make your app feel untrustworthy, where an app that lessens the impact of a network failure will feel magical to the user.

 News sites could benefit from auto downloading and saving the latest news content of the day so a user could read today's news without a connection, perhaps downloading the text without the article images.
 Also adapt with the user's behaviour so if the sports section is what they typically view, perhaps make this the priority data that is downloaded.